stashed/stash/docs/guides/platforms/aks.md

 # Using Stash with Azure Kubernetes Service (AKS)

 This tutorial will show you how to use Stash to **backup** and **restore** a volume in [Azure Kubernetes Service](https://azure.microsoft.com/en-us/services/kubernetes-service/).
 Here, we are going to backup the `/source/data` folder of a busybox pod into [Azure Blob Storage](https://azure.microsoft.com/en-us/services/storage/blobs/).
-Then, we will show how to recover this data into a `PersistentVolumeClaim(PVC)`.
-We will also re-deploy deployment using this recovered volume.
+Then, we are going to show how to recover this data into a `PersistentVolumeClaim(PVC)`.
+We are going to also re-deploy deployment using this recovered volume.

 ## Before You Begin